 Department faculty frequently have research opportunities for undergraduate students.
 Students are encouraged to contact faculty members whose research specialties are of interest.
 For further information students are encouraged to contact the Department advisors.

 Career fairs are organized regularly throughout the academic years by the American Society of Civil Engineers (ASCE) and the Chi Epsilon student chapters, and the Engineering Co-op & Career Services office.

 Several excellent co-op opportunities are available for Civil and Environmental Engineering students.
 See the A. James Clark School of Engineering entry in Chapter 6 of this catalog for a full description of the Engineering co-op program.

 See the A. James Clark

 Student Societies and Professional Organizations

 Scholarships and Financial Assistance

 The Department of Civil and Environmental Engineering awards a number of academic scholarships.
-These awards are designated primarily for junior and senior students.
-A department committee evaluates applications each year.
+These awards are designated primarily for junior and senior students and are listed on the Department web site www.cee.umd.edu/undergrad/awards .
+The Department evaluates applications each year.
 See the

 Awards and Recognition